MEETING OF IUFRO WG 7.03.13

 Post-meeting field trip

 There will be a post-meeting field trip from 8-11 November.
-The field trip will include exposure to South African plantation forestry, including visits to sites with infestation of some of the main pests of pine and eucalypts, such as the Sirex woodwasp (Sirex noctilio), the bluegum chalcid (Leptocybe invasa), the Eucalyptus snout beetle (Gonipterus sp.2), as well as native insect pests.
+The field trip will include exposure to South African plantation forestry, including visits to sites with infestation of some of the main pests of pine and eucalypts, such as the Sirex woodwasp (Sirex noctilio), the bluegum chalcid (Leptocybe invasa), and the Eucalyptus snout beetle (Gonipterus sp.2), and discussions and demonstrations of management approaches.
 The field trip will also include exposure to some of South Africa’s amazing native fauna and flora, with a visit to the Kruger National Park.